The Beatles' manager Brian Epstein has been honoured by a plaque in London.

-The Beatles were in Bangor when word came through that The Beatles’ manager Brian Epstein had died.
+The Beatles were in Bangor when word came through that their manager Brian Epstein had died.
 Plans were immediately made for a return to London.

-The Beatles, minus Paul McCartney, attended a party at Brian Epstein‘s country house, Kingsley Hill in Warbleton near Heathfield in Surrey on this day.
+The Beatles, minus Paul McCartney, attended a party at Brian Epstein's country house, Kingsley Hill in Warbleton near Heathfield in Sussex on this day.

 Shortly ahead of the release of Sgt Pepper's Lonely Hearts Club Band, a press launch was held at Brian Epstein's house at 24 Chapel Street, London.